 You must comply with the Dutch Working Hours Act with regard to your employees in the Netherlands.
 This Act states how many hours your employees may work on a daily and weekly basis.
 Your employees are also entitled to a minimum number of days’ leave on full pay.

 14. Fulfil your payroll tax obligations

-You are obliged to keep payroll records for the Dutch Tax and Customs Administration and to file payroll tax returns.
-Once you have registered with the Tax and Customs Administration, you will receive an invitation to file a tax return.
+You are obliged to keep payroll records for the Tax Administration and to file payroll tax returns.
+Once you have registered with the Tax Administration, you will receive an invitation to file a tax return.

 15. Check whether you must charge VAT